We only had one full day in Monaco and wanted to make the most of it.

 We went on a wild goose chase trying to find some escalators and elevators (no real luck, but did get a cool picture of a seemingly endless moving sidewalk).

-One stair at a time we tackled the climb and eventually got back to the apartment tired, but very satisfied.
+One stair at a time we tackled the climb and eventually got back to our apartment tired, but very satisfied.

 Your turn.